Loading

 • Trust/don’t trust philosophy

-• Protect — Teams best safeguard their data with solutions that have robust security capabilities based on Zero Trust principles such as immutable snapshots, multifactor authentication, and granular role-based access.
+• Protect — Safeguard your data with Zero Trust principles including immutable snapshots, multifactor authentication, and granular role-based access controls.

-• Recover — To get back to business quickly, teams require instant recovery at scale.
+• Recover — Get back to business quickly with instant recovery capabilities that work at enterprise scale.

 What are the key components of cyber resilience?

-Enterprise survival depends on digital systems and infrastructure resilience, not just security.
-That’s because no matter how much companies invest in prevention, cybercriminals continue to adapt and create more potent, intrusive malware.
-Like a good sports team, organizations must have a comprehensive data security and management solution with effective offensive and defensive capabilities that protects all of their data sources because when prevention isn’t guaranteed, recovery is key to resilience.
+Enterprise survival depends on digital elements and infrastructure resilience, not just security.
+That’s because no matter how much you invest in prevention, cybercriminals continue to adapt and create more potent, intrusive malware.

 What is cyber resilience vs cyber security?

-With a robust cyber resilience strategy, however, organizations can not only identify, protect, and detect ransomware and other threats, they can rapidly respond and recover to the threat without significant negative impact to their business outcomes.
+With a robust cyber resilience strategy, you can identify, protect, and detect ransomware and other evolving threats.
+More importantly, you can rapidly respond and recover without a significant impact on your business operations, maintaining customer trust in your ability to safeguard their sensitive information.

 Cyber resilience metrics

-• Recovery time objective (RTO) which is how long it takes until systems are back to normal
+• Recovery time objective (RTO) for returning systems to normal operations.

-TechTarget offers a cyber resilience assessment that can help organizations with questions to ask, including what to measure, when determining the robustness of your organization’s cyber resilience strategy.
+TechTarget offers a cyber resilience assessment that can answer your questions, like what to measure when determining the strength of your organization’s cyber resilience strategy.

 Cohesity and cyber resilience